The future is electric

 in one year (June 2025 vs. June 2024) - Spain

-Data source: Motus-E (Italy, H1 2025); ANFAC (Spain, H1 and June 2025); UNRAE (Italy, variations by power supply H1 2025).
+Data source: Motus-E (Italy, May 2026); ANFAC (Spain, H1 and June 2025); UNRAE (Italy, changes by fuel type, H1 2025).

 Icon Technology